Slaver/kohana-vk/README.md

 # Auth module for Open API vk.com

-"Open API":http://vkontakte.ru/club1 is the system for developers of third-party sites, which enables them to authenticate users of vk.com on their websites.
+[Open API](http://vkontakte.ru/club1) is the system for developers of third-party sites, which enables them to authenticate users of vk.com on their websites.

 ## Installation